citizenos/ep_image_upload/README.md

 `maxFileSize` - file size in bytes.
 If not set there is no limit

 ```"baseURL"``` -> URL path to "baseFolder".
 For example if ```"baseFolder"``` is "/path/to/my_etherpad_folder/src/images"``` then ```http://myetherpad.com:9001/static/images/"```

-`urlPrefix` - Prepended to the URL to load the images

 ### Amazon S3 storage